folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Bred for doin' time in the feds, but Jesus bled" > Jesus bled

-* After describing himself as being "bred for doin' time in the feds", Lecrae then says “Jesus bled”.
-Here "Jesus bled" is a reference to the scene in all four Gospel accounts in which Jesus’s blood spilled out of his body when Roman soldiers whipped Jesus, forced a crown of thorns onto Jesu's head, and hammered nails through Jesus's hands and feet to attach him to the wooden beams of an execution cross.
+* After describing himself as being "bred for doin' time in the feds," Lecrae then says, “Jesus bled.”
+Here, "Jesus bled" is a reference to the scene in all four Gospel accounts in which Jesus’s blood spilled out of his body when Roman soldiers whipped him, forced a crown of thorns onto his head, and hammered nails through his hands and feet to attach him to the wooden beams of an execution cross.

-* It is notable that Lecrae uses the word “but” between “bred for doin time in the feds” and “Jesus bled”, which seems to imply a contrast.
+* It is notable that Lecrae uses the word “but” between “bred for doin' time in the feds” and “Jesus bled,” which seems to imply a contrast.
 In particular, the punishment of a federal prison sentence that guilty people receive for committing federal crimes is contrasted with the punishment of beatings, whipping, torture, and crucifixion that an innocent Jesus received for a crime that he did not commit.
 Moreover, all four Gospel accounts make it clear that as the only truly innocent man, Jesus died on behalf of and in place of those who were actually guilty.

-* This idea of an innocent Jesus being executed in place of the guilty is most clearly highlighted in a scene in which the Judeans who were jealous of Jesus asked the Roman governor to free a criminal who was convicted of murderer and leading of an armed revolt and to crucify Jesus in place of this criminal.

   * *Now at the Passover feast **the Roman governor was accustomed to release to the crown one prisoner whom they desired.
 At the time, they had a notorious prisoner called Barabbas (one who was thrown into prison for a certain revolt in the city, and for murder)**.
 When therefore they were gathered together, **Pilate said to them, “Whom do you want me to release to you?
 Barabbas, or Jesus who is called Christ?”**